-- Implementing an integrated approach to solving local unsheltered and sheltered homelessness by weaving together all outreach and engagement activities and data through Esri's ArcGIS (Geographic Information Systems) software for mapping and data visualization, and location services. - Establishing a Coordinated Outreach Resources and Engagement (CORE) Program consisting of street outreach and engagement teams that will meet frequently to ensure street outreach and engagement is nimble enough to regularly engage homeless individuals in a timely manner. - Expanding Housing Search by increasing the number of Housing Locators whose sole responsibility is housing search. - Advancing the development of a by-name list of all individuals experiencing homelessness by subpopulation that includes a set of data points integrated into the CES and the Homeless Management Information System (HMIS). - Conducting weekly case conferencing meetings to identify and recommend the most appropriate temporary and permanent housing interventions for individuals entered into the CES. - Using the data obtained from CoC's annual comprehensive review of CES performance to create a responsive system that ensures individuals experiencing or at risk of homelessness are matched in a timely manner with the intervention that will most efficiently and effectively end their homelessness. - Designing and piloting innovative services within alternative centers as a focus on stabilization, recovery, or diversion, to support community safety and increased access to services and supports across the continuum.
+- Implementing an integrated approach to solving local unsheltered and sheltered homelessness by weaving together all outreach and engagement activities and data through Esri's ArcGIS (Geographic Information Systems) software for mapping and data visualization, and location services. - Establishing a Coordinated Outreach Resources and Engagement (CORE) Program consisting of street outreach and engagement teams that will meet frequently to ensure street outreach and engagement is nimble enough to regularly engage homeless individuals in a timely manner by appropriate street outreach teams. - Expanding Housing Search services and activities by increasing the number of staff whose sole responsibility is assisting individuals in locating and obtaining suitable housing. - Advancing the development of a by-name list of all individuals experiencing homelessness by subpopulation that includes a set of data points that integrate into the CES and the Homeless Management Information System (HMIS). - Conducting weekly case conferencing meetings to identify and recommend the most appropriate temporary and permanent housing interventions for individuals entered into the CES. - Using the data obtained from CoC's annual comprehensive review of CES performance to create a responsive system that ensures individuals experiencing or at risk of homelessness are matched in a timely manner with the intervention that will most efficiently and effectively end their homelessness. - Designing and piloting innovative services within alternative centers as a focus on stabilization, recovery or diversion, to support community safety and increased access to services and supports across the continuum.